raylutz/daffodil/README.md

 Since we are using Python data objects, each cell in the array can have a different data type.
 However, it is useful to convert data when it is first read from a csv file to make sure it is handled correctly.
-CSV files, by default, provide character data and therefore, without conversion, will usually provide str data.
+CSV files, by default, provide character data and therefore, without conversion, will provide str data.

 dtypes is a dict that specifies the datatype for each column, and if provided, will convert the data as it is initially read from the source.
 Other sources of data will normally provide the data type when it is imported.